learn-co-students/react-what-the-flux-cb-gh-000/README.md

 Introduce students to the basics of Flux.
-We can lean on the "official" Facebook implementation (even though it's a little wonky at times), since that's what students will use for their first pass at building a flux-based app in this unit.
+We can lean on the "official" Facebook implementation (even though it's a little wonky at times), since that's what students will use for their first pass at building a flux-based ap p in this unit.

 The main thing that students will need is a walkthrough of how components lead